zkVerify/zkverifyjs/README.md

 - Proof Type: `.ultraplonk()` specifies the type of proof to be used.
 Options available for all supported proof types.
 - Nonce: `.nonce(1)` sets the nonce for the transaction.
 This is optional and can be omitted if not required.
-- Attestation Option: `.waitForPublishedAttestation()` specifies that the transaction should wait for the attestation to be published before completing.
-This is optional.
 - Registered Verification Key: `.withRegisteredVk()` indicates that the verification key being used is registered on the chain.
 This option is optional and defaults to false.
 - Execute:  You can either send in the raw proof details using `{ proofData: ... }` or verify a prebuilt extrinsic `{ extrinsic: ... }`
-- Returns: An object containing an EventEmitter for real-time events and a Promise that resolves with the final transaction result, including waiting for the `poe.NewElement` attestation confirmation if waitForPublishedAttestation is specified.
+- Returns: An object containing an EventEmitter for real-time events and a Promise that resolves with the final transaction result.

 ## `zkVerifySession.optimisticVerify`